tigrisFR/UserMessages/README.md

 The lack of message unique identifier makes it hard for storing messages locally and sync with remote.
 -> Note that we could hack a UUID and insert/extract it from the message message JSON field

-**Essentially we are going to focus on implementing 3 use-cases (one for each remote Api call.**
+**Essentially we are going to focus on implementing 3 use-cases (one for each remote Api call).**

 The UI needs to provide a screen for each use case/ each api call
-- a AllMessages screen: displays all messages grouped by users and can be refreshed to get new ones.
+- a **AllMessages** screen: displays all messages grouped by users and can be refreshed to get new ones.
-- a UserMessages screen: same as above but displays only the ones sent by that user
+- a ***UserMessages** screen: same as above but displays only the ones sent by that user
-- a Message Composer screen: allows to create a Message from scratch whatever user name is used is stored to SharedPref and prepopulates the field next time
+- a **Message Composer** screen: allows to create a Message from scratch whatever user name is used is stored to SharedPref and prepopulates the field next time
 - a HomeScreen that allows to navigate to all these separate screens